Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 Darker and Edgier - While the Chrono series is no stranger to heavy themes such as prejudice and existentialism, Origins puts them on the forefront and beyond with subjects such as genocide and the inevitability of death… as well as the lengths (or depths) some people would go to stave off the latter.
 It also has much coarser language, with Cain in particular as quite the potty-mouth.

-Darkest Hour - Normal Path: Almost all of the major Conspiracy players are dead, but the Coalition failed to protect the fleeing Earthbound, and the Underground is in complete ruins.
+Darkest Hour - Almost all of the major Conspiracy players are dead, but the Coalition failed to protect the fleeing Earthbound, and the Underground is in complete ruins.
 All of this cascades to the point where Chancellor Arvis finally has justification to crack down on our heroes.
 Weapons are outlawed across the kingdom and the Coalition's reputation is in shambles.
 Abel is under house arrest.
-Melchior, Zhao, Eva, and Tristan are arrested and sent to Mount Woe (with the latter three being executed to make an example), while Eiric is spirited away by the remaining few sympathizers to parts unknown.
+Melchior, Zhao, Eva, and Tristan are arrested and sent to Mount Woe (with the latter three scheduled to be executed to make an example), while Eiric is spirited away by the remaining few sympathizers to parts unknown.
 Cain is utterly isolated, his only ally left being Schala…

 Everyone Can See It - The painfully obvious attraction between Cain and Schala when the former first arrives as a ward can be seen by everyone, especially King Alphard.
 Even with the changes in attitude the two undergo after the king's death, Eiric and the rest of the party still comment on the tension.